 - Can we move chairs to create outdoor seating for our event?
 We love it that groups truly want to create a homey environment throughout the campus for the duration of their event!
 However, our furniture is allocated to specific buildings.
 If you are interested in having outdoor seating, we invite you to contract with a local vendor (rental company) in the area.
 They even have bouncy houses!

 - Can we visit your museum?
 Yes, please schedule a visit by calling us at (252) 437-1723.

 - Is Franklinton Center at Bricks, Inc. a nonprofit organization?
 We are a non-profit and, as such, all donations are tax deductible.

 - Where should I send my donations?
 Please mail your tax deductible checks or money order to Franklinton Center at Bricks, Inc. P.O.
 Box 220, Whitakers, NC 27891.
-We also invite you to use the Donate Button available on the website!
+We also invite you to use the Donate Buttons available on the website!

 - My group has a reservation, where do we pick up keys and things?
 Wonderful to know.
 Your event coordinator has made arrangements with us.
 If you arrive on campus during office hours (Monday-Friday 9am to 4pm) we are happy to assist you in the Administrative Building (large multi story white building to the left of the campus)!

 - What do I need to bring with me?
 Your authentic self!
 If you are staying overnight, we will provide you with bed linens and towels.
 If you are on medication, we suggest that you bring it with you as the nearest 24 hour pharmacy is about 20 minutes away.
 As for snacks and such, there is a grocery store only 3 miles away!